-Do 200 pushups throughout the day.
-This can be little sets of ten done every half hour or fifty pushups done four times throughout the day.
+Do 200 push-ups throughout the day.
+This can be little sets of 10 done every half-hour or 50 push-ups done four times throughout the day.

-Repeat the ODD/EVEN routine for a total of 10 days.
-Then take three days off and do NO upper body pushing exercises that work the chest, triceps, and shoulders.
-Then on day 14, give yourself the pushup test (one or two minutes depending on your PFT).
-I would not recommend this workout more than once every six months, since it rather challenging on the same muscle groups repeatedly.
+Repeat the odd/even routine for 10 days.
+Then take three days off and do no upper-body pushing exercises that work the chest, triceps and shoulders.
+Then on day 14, give yourself the push-up test (one or two minutes, depending on your physical fitness test).
+I would not recommend this workout more than once every six months, since it rather challenges on the same muscle groups repeatedly.

-There are three main types of pushups you can do to break up the monotony: "regular" pushups, "wide" pushups, and triceps pushups.
+There are three main types of push-ups you can do to break up the monotony: "regular," "wide" and triceps pushups.

-As you can see, the only difference in these three pushups is the placement of the hands.
-Regular pushups distribute your body weight proportionately between your chest, shoulders and triceps, whereas the wide pushups will work the chest more, and the Triceps or Close Pushups will work the triceps and shoulders more.
+The only difference in these three push-ups is the hand placement.
+Regular push-ups distribute your body weight proportionately between your chest, shoulders and triceps, whereas the wide push-ups will work the chest more, and the triceps or close push-ups will work the triceps and shoulders more.